rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 parameters, and the language accepted by the DFA is unaffected either way.
 ## DT Coherence After Split

-After `split_leaf` turns a leaf into an inner node, some transitions in the hypothesis that targeted the old leaf are now stale, because the DT now routes some of those strings to the new child instead.
+After `DTNode.split` turns a leaf into an inner node, some transitions in the hypothesis that targeted the old leaf are now stale, because the DT now routes some of those strings to the new child instead.

-The incremental strategy finds exactly those stale transitions via `leaf_index`, removes them from the DFA, and re-sifts only them.
+The incremental strategy finds exactly those stale transitions via `leaf_index.pop(split_id)`, removes them from the DFA, and re-sifts only them.
 Every other transition remains valid and costs no queries.
 New states discovered during re-sifting are registered and their own transitions are closed in the same pass.
 ## The Main Loop